 Background and Objectives

-We aim to provide a forum for dialogue both on language assessment policy as well as on applied assessment practices and systems.
-We will consider the challenges and benefits of current practice together with the challenges and implications of implementing change in light of Japan’s Education Reform Plan.
+We aimed to provide a forum for dialogue both on language assessment policy as well as on applied assessment practices and systems, and considered the challenges and benefits of current practice together with the challenges and implications of implementing change in light of Japan’s Education Reform Plan.

 A central British Council goal is to promote more widespread and better quality teaching, learning and assessment of English worldwide.
 We carry out this work for the public good.
 This symposium seeks to contribute to the transformation of approaches and practices in English language assessment in Japan.